Tommy White Photography

 As photographers, we find ourselves seeking out the best light in some of the harshest(most dramatic) conditions we can find.
 While doing so can have a high degree of difficulty, it can also be dangerous.
 With a solid game plan and some planning, we can lessen the danger factor and improve upon the degree of difficulty.
 The end result being that we can have a safe and enjoyable experience in the backcountry while capturing some fantastic wonders of our world.

 When shooting in the extreme conditions, the most important decision you have will be in your extreme weather gear.
 More specifically, your clothing.
 Your decisions here will make or break your experience.
-An inexperienced person, in the wrong clothing, will most likely find themselves in peril and could lead to a life threatening situation.
 If you are seeking knowledge on proper gear, visit your local outfitters and a salesperson will be happy to assist you in finding the appropriate attire for you adventure.

 Roan Mountain Highlands